 Return to the railway station with a view of Little Venice

-Now it's time to think about the way back home from your Bamberg excursion: if you have travelled to Bamberg by train, it is advisable to stroll along Kasernstraße to the banks of the Pegnitz and then walk northwards to Markusbrücke.
-From here you have a marvellous view of the Klein Venedig district, the former fishing settlement in Bamberg's island city.
-The fishermen's and boatmen's cottages are not only reminiscent of the Italian lagoon city due to their proximity to the water, the Venetian flair is also emphasised by authentic gondolas - steered by real Venetian gondoliers.
+Now it's time to think about the journey home from your Bamberg excursion: on the way back to the railway station, we recommend strolling from the Neue Residenz along Kasernstraße to the banks of the Regnitz and from there heading north-west to St Mark's Bridge.
+From here you have a marvellous view of the row of houses opposite, Little Venice, the former fishermen's settlement in Bamberg's island town.
+The fishermen's and boatmen's houses are not only reminiscent of the Italian lagoon city due to their proximity to the water, the Venetian flair is also emphasised by authentic gondolas - steered by real Venetian gondoliers.
 A wonderful sight to bring the day to a slow close.

 No matter how often you visit "Bamberch": You always discover a new facet on a Bamberg excursion.
 Architectural splendour, its charming flair and hearty cuisine, all just a train ride away.